ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

         that: inventory_hostname is contains("local" ~ "host")

-Example - Dictionary as Conditional
+Example - dictionary as conditional
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This conditional should have been quoted.